trinity-lau/trinity-lau/README.md

 1. Minesweeper Validation :triangular_flag_on_post:

-This is a code that takes any grid as input (use -1 for bombs and numbers for counts) Checks if the center cell is a bomb.
+This is a code that takes any grid as input (use -1 for bombs and numbers for counts) and checks if the center cell is a bomb.
 If it is, then return "It's a bomb".
 Otherwise, it counts how many bombs are in the cells given around the center.
 Also compares the count to the number in the center cellReturns "Valid" if they match, "Invalid" if not.

   Skills:
   - Python